 Instead of using a leave-on treatment like a gel or cream, try using a benzoyl peroxide wash like Panoxyl once per day, at night.

-This would allow the benzoyl peroxide to temporarily make contact with the skin, deposit the treatment into the surface of the skin, and then the excess can be washed off.
+This would allow the benzoyl peroxide to temporarily make contact with the skin, deposit the treatment into the surface of the skin, and then the excess can be washed off which significantly reduces irritation.

-Check out my informative blog post on the Top 11 Questions Asked About Benzoyl Peroxide for more information about this skincare ingredient.
+Still have questions?
+Check out my informative blog post on the Top 11 Questions Asked About Benzoyl Peroxide for more information about this acne-fighting ingredient.